-We explore the nutrition of celery and the versatility for incorporating it as a healthy beverage in your life.
+We explore the nutrition of celery juice and the versatility of incorporating it as a healthy beverage in your life.
 We’ve also come up with easy recipes that will help you chug away at beneficial nutrients without piling calories.

 To understand the benefits of celery juice, we have to look into its nutrition profile and debunk some myths.